JuliaAI/MLJ.jl/doc/adding_new_models.md

 ````

 To this end, MLJ provides the convenience method `MLJBase.matrix`;
-`MLJBase.matrix(Xtable)` is a two-dimensional `Array{T}` where `T` is the
+`MLJBase.matrix(Xtable)` is a two-dimensional `Array{T}` where `T` is
-tightest common type of elements of `Xtable`, and `Xtable` is any
+the tightest common type of elements of `Xtable`, and `Xtable` is any
-iterable table.
+table supported by Tables.jl.

-In those special cases where the return type `Special` of `coerce` is not a [Queryverse iterable
+In those special cases where the return type `Special` of `coerce` is
-table](https://github.com/queryverse/IterableTables.jl) or a `Matrix` (with rows corresponding to patterns and
+not an an an `AbstractMatrix` (with rows corresponding to patterns and
-columns corresponding to features) one must tell MLJ how to access its pattern rows, by defining a method:
+columns corresponding to features) or a table supported by Tables.jl,
+one must tell MLJ how to access its pattern rows, by defining a
+method:

 ````julia
 getrows(model::SomeSupervisedModel, X::Special, r) -> X_restricted